htactive-linhnv/demo-htactive/src/data/en/portfolio/card/2019-11-27-song-loi-chua.md

   cardId: 5
   card-img: /img/slc.jpg
   card-lead: >-
-        SLC is a mobile application which was designed by Bayard Viet Nam base on a famous application, Prions en Eglise and
+        SLC is a mobile application which was designed by Bayard Viet Nam base on a famous application, Prions en Eglise and...
   card-page:
     footer-portfolio:
       - store-title: App Store